 - babble for attention and use vocal play

-- turn his head toward voices and interesting sounds
+- move eyes toward voices and interesting sounds

-- enjoy musical toys or toys that make noise
+- notices musical toys or toys that make noise

 - stir or awaken when sleeping quietly and someone talks or there is a sudden noise

 7 – 12 Months